tntmeijs/pitona/README.md

 - [.NET](https://dotnet.microsoft.com/): programming language in which the webserver is written
 - [React Native](https://reactnative.dev/): framework used to write the Android application
 - [Bulma](https://bulma.io/): super neat CSS framework to make everything look pretty

+## Help
+> Services will not boot after updating the configuration files, even though the files are correct.

+Check if your line endings are correct.
+The files should use `LF` line endings.
+If you save the files using a Windows machine, chances are they are using `CRLF` line endings.

+> I do not see the Raspberry Pi's network after rebooting.

+Connect a keyboard and monitor to your Raspberry Pi to troubleshoot.
+The `journalctl` command might come in handy to determine what exactly is failing.

+> How can I SSH into my Raspberry Pi after installing PiTona?

+PiTona is built to run in an isolated local network.
+Simply connect to your Raspberry Pi and SSH into it using your favourite SSH agent.
+If you have used the default settings, try to SSH into `pi@gw.wlan`.

+> How can I change my DNS, AP, or other settings?

+Either modify the configuration files in `/raspberrypi` before you run the installation script, or SSH into your Raspberry Pi and manually update the relevant configuration file(s).

 ## Disclaimer
 Use this project at your own risk.
 There is a very real possibility that sending OBD2 commands,